Privacy Policy

 - we may collect information about certain supporters from public sources including public databases (such as Companies House) news and other media, search engines and social media.

 - when we use social media platform services for targeted advertising and research marketing purposes.
 For example, the Custom audience service of Facebook.
-As regards targeted advertising, and based on existing supporters’ information, we can find individuals/users of Facebook who might be interested in Trust’s programmes or events and ask from them to join or donate to Sussex Wildlife Trust.
+As regards targeted advertising, and based on existing supporters’ information, we can find individuals/users of Facebook who might be interested in SWT’s programmes or events and ask them to join or donate to Sussex Wildlife Trust.
 At the same time, we may use information of existing members (emails and names), to exclude them from advertising campaigns and appeals.

 - We also use Facebook’s tool, Facebook pixel to retarget supporters who have previously engaged with us through our website.
-For more information about the way Facebook processing your personal information Read Facebook’s privacy policy.
+For more information about the way Facebook processes your personal information Read Facebook’s privacy policy.

-On the websites we maintain (sussexwildlifetrust.org.uk, sxbrc.org.uk, lws-sussex.org.uk, wildcoastsussex.org.uk and geodiversitysussex.org.uk) we gather information through cookies which might include which pages you visit most often and which of our areas of work are of most interest to you.
+On the websites we maintain (sussexwildlifetrust.org.uk, ryeharbourdiscoverycentre.co.uk, sxbrc.org.uk, lws-sussex.org.uk, wildcoastsussex.org.uk and geodiversitysussex.org.uk) we gather information through cookies which might include which pages you visit most often and which of our areas of work are of most interest to you.

 For more information on our Cookies Policy, please click here